 Patent and exclusivity strategies

-2. Confusing MFP with the $35 insulin cap.
+2. Confusing the MFP with the $35 insulin cap.
 The insulin cap is IRA Section 11406; the MFP is IRA Section 11401.
 Different provisions, different mechanisms.

 4. Not realizing MFPs apply at the pharmacy counter.
 The MFP is operationalized through the Part D plan; beneficiaries see lower cost-sharing automatically.

 8. Confusing manufacturer rebates with MFP discounts.
-Plans still negotiate rebates above MFP.
+Plans still negotiate rebates above the MFP.
 The MFP is the floor; plans may secure additional discounts.

 9. Thinking MFPs reduce list prices in the commercial market.
 Manufacturers can charge any price they want commercially; only Medicare gets the MFP.